 We hope the above list of the best places to live in Canada has introduced you to some of the most promising lifestyle destinations in this fabulous nation, and perhaps your next step should be visiting parts of Canada where you feel you could make a new home abroad.

-When you are ready and have identified your favourite spot in Canada, our Living in Canada – a Complete How-To Guide will help you plan a successful move to Canada.
+- Living in Canada – a complete expat guide to help you plan a successful move to Canada;